pennbauman/ibcmer/README.md

 Executors and debuggers for the IBCM mock ISA implemented in various languages

+## Building & Testing
+Dependencies can be install for Fedora (or for Debian although missing Zig) by running:

+    ./dependencies.sh

+To build all implementations and run all tests use:

+    make
+    make test

+For running specific tests you can use `./tests/run.sh` directly, for more information run:

+    ./tests/run.sh --help

 ## Purpose
 I wrote the first implementation of IBCMer (in C++) while taking [CS 2150](https://uva-cs.github.io/pdr) at [UVA](https://www.virginia.edu).
 The IBCM executor provided by the class was cumbersome and required internet access, so I created this tool to allow for quick local testing of IBCM programs.
 Since then I have reimplemented IBCMer in several languages for fun and to help practice new languages I am learning.

-## Building & Testing
-All implementations that require compilation can be built by running `make` in the root directory, and all tests can be run with either `make test` or `./tests/run.sh`.
-For more selective testing see the options detailed by `./tests/run.sh --help`.

 ## IBCM